franciscommcunha/android-prize-card-checker-app/README.md

 # Android Prize Card Checker App

 `Prize Card Checker` is an unofficial Android app for the Sonae pre-paid Prize cards.
 It allows you to manage the balance of your current cards, verify the portuguese districts where they can be used, so as the available shopping centers and respective stores, where you can purchase items using them.
-For more information about these cards, please check the [FAQ](https://www.cartaopresenteprize.pt/faq.php?lang=1) of this cards.
+For more information about these cards, please check the [FAQ](https://www.cartaopresenteprize.pt/faq.php?lang=1) of these cards.

 ![prize-card-checker-preview](https://user-images.githubusercontent.com/12798915/136578881-42e3fab4-9927-4c35-b58d-bd384dd675e5.png)